CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

 ## Visualizing the Patterns

-Let's start with total volume of films over the years
+You will start with total volume of films over the years.

 You will count the total number of productions for each year and plot it.
 The record you see for the year of 2021 should be filtered out for sure before proceeding.